Joe Rosenthal (sculptor)

-Joe Rosenthal (1921 – July 1, 2018) was a Canadian artist.
-He travelled and sketched in the Northwest Territories, Mexico, Cuba, England, the Netherlands, France, Italy, Spain, Greece, Jordan, Israel, and Egypt.
+Joe Rosenthal (1921 – July 1, 2018) was a Canadian illustrator, painter and sculptor.
 He was a member of the Royal Canadian Academy of Arts and the Ontario Society of Artists.

-Early years
+History

 Rosenthal was born in 1921 in Romania (now Moldova).
-He emigrated to Canada in 1927.
-From 1942 to 1945, he served in the Canadian Army.
-He studied at the Ontario College of Art.
+He emigrated along with his family to Canada in 1927 at the age of six.
+By 1935, he was enrolled in the arts program of Toronto’s Central Technical School.